 The mobile has transformed the way we all consume, but according to some studies, among mothers even more.
-So, this demographic would have enthusiastically embraced the use of smartphone during all phases of the process.
+So, this demographic would have enthusiastically embraced the use of a smartphone during all phases of the process.

 The latest report reveals and analyzes BabyCenter is the activities that pregnant women and mothers with children under 18 made through mobile.
-The truth is that, including much of the buying process takes place online, and a growing percentage, from mobile devices.
+The truth is that including much of the buying process takes place online, and a growing percentage, from mobile devices.

 Thus, between 2011 and 2014 the number of mothers who used mobile phones to buy has increased almost 3, although in most activities last year was a bumper, from which the percentages are planning or decrease slightly.
 Thus, there has been no increase in the past year in the percentage of mothers comparing prices from the mobile (64%), compared characteristics (60%), use digital coupons and deals (59%), draws (55 %) or looking for reviews of products (52%).